 Scheduling Campus Facilities

 Sports clubs have access to campus meeting rooms and activity areas within the Allan P. Kirby Sports Center for practice and competition, but use of these facilities must be scheduled in advance.
 Procedures regarding sports clubs use of the Sports Center for competition purposes will be reviewed during the organizational meeting.
-You can reserve rooms and practice spaces through the Scheduling Office by emailing reserve@lafayette.edu.
-When making a request, be sure to include: the name of the event, name of organization, name of space, days, dates, start and end times.
-Banquet requests require account number for food services.
-Be clear that you need a banquet facility such as Bergethon Room in Marquis, Marlo Room in Farinon, Wilson Room in Pfenning, or Rooms 227, 228, and 229 in Kirby Sports Center.
-Include the total number of people who need to be seated.
+You can reserve rooms and practice spaces by using the Virtual EMS reservation system.
+When making a request, be sure to select and include: the name of the event, name of organization, name of space, days, dates, start and end times.
+If you reserve a banquet space, be sure to request one of the following: Bergethon Room in Marquis, Marlo Room in Farinon, Wilson Room in Pfenning, or Rooms 227, 228, and 229 in Kirby Sports Center.
+Also ensure you enter an accurate number of individuals attending the event as this will be used by food services when planning for the event.
+Please note there are extra charges associated with such services.

 Recreation Services Required Information

-Competition/Practice/Performance Schedules should be entered under the Event Center found on your team’s roster page – must be submitted by the club president or coach at the beginning of the academic year by the deadlines listed on your “List of Important Dates” sheet, but no later than the first contest, and updated as necessary throughout the season.
+Competition/Practice/Performance Schedules should be entered under the Event Center found on your team’s roster page – must be submitted by a club officer at the beginning of the academic year by the deadlines listed on your “List of Important Dates” sheet, but no later than the first contest, and updated as necessary throughout the season.
 It is pertinent that this form remains up-to-date since it serves as the College’s official record of sport club activity and is used for things such as answering inquiries, posting announcements to the College’s web calendar, scheduling EMT services or trainers, and requesting field preparations, Even if your club doesn’t compete, please list your practice or performance schedule.

-Team Roster – all students who are representing the sports clubs at practice or competition must be registered on the DoSportsEasy web site: http://www.dosportseasy.com/lafayetteclubs/.
+Team Roster – all students who are representing the sports clubs at practice or competition must be registered on the DoSportsEasy web site: https://recreation.lafayette.edu/join-a-sports-club/.
 The officers of the club can make adjustments to the roster if certain students register but failed to maintain membership.
 All rosters are to be up-to-date by the deadline provided on the “List of Important Dates”, or no later than the first contest.
 The club’s executive board and coaches should make sure this roster is updated as necessary throughout the season.
-Note, there is a minimum roster size.
+Note, there is a minimum roster size (See: Appendix B).

 Officer Contact Information – must be updated in DoSportsEasy in a timely fashion.
 This information is requested prior to each SCORE Workshop, but it is the organizations responsibility to provide updates after each new group of officers is elected.
 It is recommended that the officer transition occur in the late fall or late spring instead of early spring or fall.

 Equipment Inventory – must be submitted by date listed on “Important Sports Clubs Meetings & Deadlines” sheet.
 It is the responsibility of all clubs to maintain their inventory throughout the year.
 Clubs will be held accountable for lost equipment.
 Unless other arrangements have been made, all sports clubs equipment must be stored safely in the Kirby Sports Center club storage space during the summer months.
 The exceptions to this are any combustible products or flammable liquids or solids.

+Enrollment Verification requests – should be submitted as required by the league or national governing body for each club.
+To submit this request, please complete the Enrollment Verification Request Form (Appendix H) and attach it to your league or NGB document prior to submission.
+All enrollment verifications will be mailed at no cost to the club.

-Using Do Sports Easy (DSE) Software
+Using THE Do Sports Easy (DSE) Software